Joint distribution of conjugate algebraic numbers: a random polynomial approach: Proof of Theorem

 Note that the indices of $y_i$'s are shifted by 1 according to the {enumeration of polynomial coefficients.
 Hence due to Lemma~\ref{lm-coarea}, the right-hand side of \eqref{eq-anoth-way} is equal to}

-where in the last step we used {first Fubini's theorem and} then~\eqref{1225}.
+where we used {first Fubini's theorem and} then~\eqref{1225}.
 The Jacobian matrix of $\bu$ coincides with the real Jacobian matrix of $\be$, the determinant of which is given by Lemma~\ref{1200}.
 Thus, switching from $\bu$ to $\be$ and again using Fubini's theorem we obtain

 {where $\varphi(\bx,\bz)$ is defined in \eqref{eq-phi-def}.}

 Combining this with~\eqref{1835} implies~\eqref{1647}, and {due to \eqref{eq-rhokl}} the theorem follows.